great-northern-diver/loon/website/md/learn_layer.md

 }
 </script>

+---
+title: learn layering information - loon
+---

 # Introduction

-`loon`'s plots that are based on Cartesian coordinates (i.e. scatterplot, histogram, and graph) allow for layering visual information such as polygons, text, and rectangles among others.
-Every layer has a unique id, and the layer with the plot model (i.e. scatterplot points, histogram, or graph) is called the model layer and has the id `model`.
+`loon`'s displays that are based on Cartesian coordinates (i.e. scatterplot, histogram and graph display) allow for layering visual information including polygons, text and rectangles.
+Every layer has a unique id and the layer with the plot model (i.e. scatterplot points, histogram or graph) is called the model layer and has the id `model`.

-The implemented layer types are the following
+The available layer types are the following

 * **group**: a layer that has no visual representation or states but can contain other layers